 Students are expected to register during the scheduled registration periods designated in the college calendar.
 Students are officially registered when all procedures have been completed and forms returned to the Records Office.

 Tuition charges begin on the first day of classes.
-A late fee will be applied to those beginning registration after the first day of classes.
+A late fee will be applied to those beginning or completing registration after the first day of classes.
 Late registrants may need to register for a reduced course load and will be required to make up work.
 Registration is allowed only during the first six days of a semester or two days of a summer course.

 Changes in Registration